-Format This component of the test consists of a single test paper.
-Pupils will have 30 minutes to complete the test, answering the questions in the test paper.
-Equipment Pupils will need the equipment specified below: a blue / black pen, or a dark pencil squared paper, if this is part of a pupil's normal classroom practice for formatting calculations or generating number squares rubber (optional).
+Format This component of the test consists of a single test paper. • Pupils will have 40 minutes to complete the test, answering the questions in the test paper.
+Equipment Pupils will need the equipment specified below: a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing ruler (showing centimetres and millimetres) angle measurer or protractor mirror rubber (optional).
 However, please encourage pupils to cross out any answers they may wish to change, instead of rubbing them out.
-Pupils are not allowed: calculators tracing paper other mathematical equipment, such as angle measurers, mirrors or rulers.
-Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
-If reading to a pupil, you can read words and numbers but not mathematical symbols.
+Pupils may use the following equipment, if this is normal classroom practice, provided they only give word-for-word translations: • bilingual dictionaries or electronic translators bilingual word lists monolingual English electronic spell checkers.
+Pupils are not allowed: calculators squared paper tracing paper.
+You must ensure that nothing you say or do during a test could be interpreted as giving Assistance pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again. • If a pupil requests it, a question may be read to the pupil on a one-to-one basis. • If reading to a pupil, you can read words and numbers but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
-There is no specific hearing impairment guidance for this test, but be careful when signing numbers and mathematical signs.
-Ensure you do not convey information that would give pupils an advantage.
-Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
-The example below illustrates how to deal with a common situation.
-Q. Do I need to multiply when I calculate 95% of 240?
+Be careful when signing numbers and mathematical signs.
+For example, if signing 'million' in Q16, take care not to indicate the number of zeros.
+Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs. • At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
+The examples below illustrate how to deal with some common situations.
+Q. What does 'quadrilateral' or '>' or '<' mean?
 A. I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who are allowed additional time or who may need a transcript made at the end of the test.
-Ensure that you know how to administer any access arrangements correctly.
-Please refer to the 2016 key stage 2 access arrangements guidance.
-It is important that the pupils' names on their tests match the names on the test attendance register.
-Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
-This is so you can remind the pupil to write the correct name on their test paper.
-Check that there are enough administrators to maintain adequate supervision for the test.
-You should consider the possibility of at least one test administrator needing to leave the room with a pupil.
-Ensure that you understand how to deal with issues during the tests. https://www.SATs-Papers.co.uk
+Q. What is '0.6'?
+A. That's nought point six.